wp-plugins/nextgen-gallery/readme.txt

 1. Upload the files to wp-content/plugins/nextgen-gallery

-2. If you would like to use a Flash slideshow, go to <a href="http://www.longtailvideo.com/" title="JW Image Rotator">Longtail Video</a>, download the JW Image Rotator and unpack the conent
+2. If you would like to use a Flash slideshow, go to <a href="http://www.longtailvideo.com/players/jw-image-rotator/" title="JW Image Rotator">Longtail Video</a>, download the JW Image Rotator and unpack the conent

-3. Upload the file imagerotator.swf to the NextGEN-gallery folder
+3. Upload the file imagerotator.swf to the NextGEN-Gallery folder

 4. Activate the plugin